Krishna (Malayalam actor)

 Krishna is an Indian actor who works predominantly in Malayalam films.
 He made his acting debut at the age of 14 as a child artist in the Malayalam film Napoleon.
 His debuted as a lead actor with the 1997 film Rishyasringan alongside Bhanupriya.

 Personal life

 Krishna was born in Kainakary, Alappuzha, Kerala, India to Mohan Divakaran and Radhalakshmi.
 He is the grandson of actress Lalitha and cousin to actors Shobhana Chandrakumar Pillai and Vineeth.
-He attended Bhavans Vidya Mandir School in Elamakkara, before pursuing a degree in arts at Sacred Heart College, Thevara.
+He attended Bhavans Vidya Mandir School in Elamakkara, before pursuing a Bachelor of Arts from Sacred Heart College, Thevara.

 Krishna is married to Sikha, who is an advocate in the Kerala High Court.
 The couple has a son, Shiv, and a daughter Gouri.
 The family currently reside in Kochi.
 He is the owner of Tandoor Chillies restaurant in Kochi.